AlexisBustamante/backend-Express-postgresql/README.md

 ```

 ##postgreSQL
-In the root folder of the project you must create a folder named "postgres_data" for use with docker
 ```bash
 In the root folder of the project you must create a folder named "postgres_data" for use with docker
 ```